Khenus/FinCal/README.md

   * Summary of payments to be made to others
   * Summary of payments that others need to pay
   * Total owed by an individual to you
+  * Total owed by you to an individual
   * Ability to search though past payments
   * Transaction history with a specific individual
   * Ability to pay off amount owed to others